-The La Mesa-Spring Valley School District has designated Jody BonDurant-Strong, Director, Student Services (619-668-5700) as the educational liaison for foster children.
+The La Mesa-Spring Valley School District has designated a Program Manager, Student Supports (619-668-5700) as the educational liaison for foster children.
 The role of educational liaison is advisory with respect to placement decisions and determination of school of origin and does not supersede the role of the parent or guardian retaining educational rights, a responsible adult appointed by the court, a surrogate parent or a foster parent exercising their legal rights with respect to the foster child's education.
 The educational liaison serves the following roles: